RameshEY/okta-java-kafka-example/README.md

 This example shows how to use Okta's Authentication API with Java integrating with Kafka.

-Please read [Kafka with Java: Build a Secure, Scalable Messaging App](blog-url) for a tutorial that shows you how to build this application.
+Please read [Kafka with Java: Build a Secure, Scalable Messaging App][blog-url] for a tutorial that shows you how to build this application.

 **Prerequisites:**